github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 Any changes you make in your fork will not effect the upstream repository, unless you submit a pull request to the project owner.
 You can still fetch updates from the original repository.
 For more information, see "[Working with forks](/github/collaborating-with-pull-requests/working-with-forks)".
 ### Importing your projects
-If you have existing projects you'd like to move over to {% data variables.product.product_name %} you can import projects using the {% data variables.product.product_name %} Importer, the command line, or external migration tools.
-For more information, see “[Importing source code to GitHub](/github/importing-your-projects-to-github/importing-source-code-to-github)."
+If you have existing projects you'd like to move over to {% data variables.product.product_name %} you can import projects using the {% data variables.product.prodname_dotcom %} Importer, the command line, or external migration tools.
+For more information, see “[Importing source code to {% data variables.product.prodname_dotcom %}](/github/importing-your-projects-to-github/importing-source-code-to-github)."

 ### Managing collaborators and permissions
 You can collaborate on your project with others using your repository's issues, pull requests, and project boards.
 You can invite other people to your repository as collaborators from the **Collaborators** tab in the repository settings.
 For more information, see “[Inviting collaborators to a personal repository](/github/setting-up-and-managing-your-github-user-account/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository)."